complexdatacollective/documentation.networkcanvas.com/_tutorials/building-a-protocol.md

 To address this, the preview mode allows you to create nodes from any earlier stages in your interview that are capable of this (primarily name generators or roster interfaces).

-Simply navigate to a stage that creates nodes from within preview mode, create some nodes suitable for your sociogram stage, and then navigate to the sociogram stage - your nodes will appear, and you will be able to test edge creation, variable toggling, and positioning.
+Simply navigate to a stage that creates nodes from within preview mode, create some nodes suitable for your sociogram stage, and then navigate to the sociogram stage - your nodes will appear, and you will be able to test edge creation, attribute toggling, and positioning.
 </div>

 ## Creating an Ordinal Bin